 This is a non-invasive index to measure the severity of acidosis in patients with gastroenteritis.

 End-tidal carbon dioxide can be used to estimate bicarbonate in many emergency situations.

-End tidal carbon dioxide ≤30 mmHg may be associated with an increased risk of serious traumatic injury.
+End-tidal carbon dioxide ≤30 mmHg may be associated with an increased risk of severe traumatic injury.

 There is an inverse relationship between prehospital tidal carbon dioxide and traumatic mortality rates.

-Therefore, carbon dioxide from the end tide can be used to enhance triage and also assist emergency medical service personnel in planning the transfer of patients to the appropriate trauma center.
+Therefore, carbon dioxide from the end tide can enhance triage and assist emergency medical service personnel in planning the transfer of patients to the appropriate trauma center.

-Low tide carbon dioxide has a strong association with shock in trauma patients and suggests the severity of the patient’s condition in the first 6 hours of admission.
+Low tide carbon dioxide strongly correlates with shock in trauma patients and suggests the severity of the patient’s condition in the first 6 hours of admission.

 End-tidal carbon dioxide is used in the emergency department as an indicator for measurement in many clinical situations.